Sausalito, California: Media

-For several decades Sausalito had a local newspaper called the MarinScope, owned at times by Paul and Billy Anderson, and Vijay Mallya.
-However, as of 2018 the newspaper had ceased publication.
+The Sausalito News was a newspaper published weekly from 1885 to 1966.
+It was succeeded by a local newspaper called the Marinscope, owned at times by Paul and Billy Anderson, and Vijay Mallya.
+However, as of 2018, the newspaper had ceased after several decades of publication.
 Sausalito retains a small radio station founded by Jonathan Westerling, Radio Sausalito 1610 AM, which also serves as the city's Emergency Broadcasting System.
 The city's primary websites are the city's official site ci.Sausalito.ca.us, the Chamber of Commerce sausalito.org, a reference site oursausalito.com and a guide for locals and visitors to the area Sausalito.com.

 Education

 Sausalito is served by the Sausalito Marin City School District for primary school and the Tamalpais Union High School District for secondary school.
 Effective 2021, the sole public school for the elementary district is Martin Luther King Jr. Academy, with preschool and middle school in Marin City and elementary school in Sausalito.

 Previously residents had two public schools to choose from: the K-8 public school, then known as Bayside Martin Luther King Jr. Academy, or the K-8 charter school Willow Creek Academy in Sausalito.
 Willow Creek occupied ground of the former Bayside School in Sausalito.

 There are two private elementary schools: The K-12 Waldorf-style New Village School, and PreK - 5 campus of the Lycée Français de San Francisco.
 Headlands Preparatory School offers personalized education for middle and high school students.
 High schoolers in public school attend Tamalpais High School in Mill Valley.

 Sausalito City Hall houses the Sausalito Public Library.